eliranwong/letmedoit/README.md

 # Highlight - Plugins

-Developers can write their own plugins to add functionalities to run specific tasks with myHand.ai
+Developers can write their own plugins to add functionalities or to run customised tasks with myHand.ai

 Check our built-in plugins at: https://github.com/eliranwong/myHand.ai/tree/main/plugins